Dow Jones Industrial Average (DJIA) Model

 In "Options" check "Display equation on chart" (this is the model, or equation, that we want).

-We now get the following chart, showing the exponential graph and the model:
+We now get the following chart, showing the data points and the exponential graph model:

 We see that the exponential curve (orange) passes closely through our data points.